 - FEDERAL SUPPLEMENTAL EDUCATIONAL OPPORTUNITY GRANTS (FSEOG) are awarded to those eligible Federal Pell Grant recipients with the lowest EFC and highest unmet need.
 Priority will be given to students in converted credit hour programs.

 - ALABAMA STUDENT ASSISTANCE PROGRAM (ASAP) funds are awarded to eligible Alabama residents who demonstrate need and who are enrolled at least half time.
 Priority will be given to students in converted credit hour programs.

 - FEDERAL WORK STUDY (FWS) funds are awarded to eligible students who complete FWS application and demonstrate financial need.
 FWS awards provide pay for part-time work to eligible students.
 Note, positions are limited.

-- PRIVATE EDUCATIONAL LOANS are also available and are based on creditworthiness.
-Those interested should contact the Financial Aid Office for restrictions.
+- PRIVATE EDUCATIONAL LOANS are available and are based on creditworthiness as well as Satisfactory Academic Progress.

 Those interested in detailed information on federal financial aid should request The Student Guide by writing the Federal Student Aid Information Center, P.O.
 Box 84, Washington, DC 20044.
 Additional information may also be obtained in one of the Financial Aid Offices.
 The Gadsden State Financial Aid Office has locations in the One Stop Center, East Broad Campus (telephone: 256.549.8284); the Administration Building, Ayers Campus (telephone: 256.835.5423); and the Administration Building, Office 111, Gadsden State Cherokee (telephone: 256.927.1801).

 Information provided is of a general nature and is not intended to explain in detail all financial aid programs.
 Programs described herein are subject to Federal, State, and institutional guidelines and are subject to change without notice.